 Examples include: HC, SN, MH, ADG, FDG, TOC, CAC.

-Exceptions to this include, Health Forward, academic degrees, and commonly accepted acronyms like IRS or ER (on second reference).
+Exceptions to this include academic degrees and commonly accepted acronyms like IRS or ER (on second reference).

 Scroll through and read interesting entries at your leisure, or use the links below to jump to a specific section.